Spooky Flash Cards

 Start the school year off right by making these cute counting cards featuring a Halloween theme.
 Your preschooler may be beginning to learn basic skills such as number recognition, counting, and simple operations.
-Encourage her to get creative and design her own set of ghoulish ghost counting cards that will help her to learn more about mathemathetics.
+Encourage her to get creative and design her own set of ghoulish ghost counting cards that will help her learn her numbers.

 What You Need: